margaretmf/margaretmf.github.io/vocabulary.md

 ## Upheld: ##
 * To confirm or support (something which has been questioned)
 * To maintain (a custom or practice)

+## Free: ##
+* Not under the control or in the power of another; able to act or be done as one wishes
+* Not or no longer confined or imprisoned
+* Release from captivity, confinement, or slavery